mouli-bluekai/bluekai-android-sdk/README.md

 The current version of the SDK is 1.0.0.

+## Updating the SDK

+Update, unless otherwise indicated, can be done by just copying over the previous version.

 ### Obtain BlueKai site ID

 For any demo projects a site id of "2" can be used.

 ### Add BlueKai SDK to Project

 Copy the downloaded SDK (jar file) to your local folder.
 In your project, create a folder named “libs” if it does not exist already.

    ![Screenshot](http://199.204.23.142/bk-mobile/android/image001.png)

 Copy bluekai.jar to the libs folder.
 Right click on your project and select “Properties”.

    ![Screenshot](http://199.204.23.142/bk-mobile/android/image003.png)

 Select “Java Build Path” from the left side of the properties window and select “Libraries” tab from the right side.

    ![Screenshot](http://199.204.23.142/bk-mobile/android/image005.png)